MenloCS/movie-poster-nabdulkariem/movie-poster.md

 ## Step 5: Reflection
 *(Commit message: "Completed reflection")*

-**How did your vision evolve?**
-Compare your original creative brief to your final poster.
+**How did your vision evolve?** it kept adding more things or kept taking things away Compare your original creative brief to your final poster.
 What changed?
-What stayed the same?
+What stayed the same?  alot changed, its a whole different poster in the back and font wise and what it says, but the main charchter in the middle stayed the same

-**What decision are you most proud of that the AI didn't make for you?**
+**What decision are you most proud of that the AI didn't make for you?**  i added in my own yellow highlights how i wanted, and i added starring dyan obrien.
+2 major things i wanted!

-**What would you do differently next time?**
+**What would you do differently next time?**  i would be more clearer on how i say things, and add MORE to the photoshop section.

 ---